Face Lift, Lower Facelift

 Following a facelift, you can expect a few days of swelling and soreness which is well controlled with oral pain medications.
 Most sutures are typically removed between days 5 and 7.
 Makeup can be used at this point to camouflage any bruising or scars.
 Swelling and bruising generally subside by 7-10 days.
 You can resume most normal activities after a couple of days, except for intense exercise, which may be resumed at about 3 weeks.
 Most people are able to return to work in 2 weeks.
 Facelift scars are usually not noticeable after enough time has passed for them to mature.
 In any case, they are easily disguised in natural skin creases and by the hair.

-A patient describes her experience and results following a Mid Face Lift (Cheek Lift) & Neck Lift performed by Dr. Pearson
+Patients describe their experiences and results following Facelift & Neck Lift procedures performed by Dr. Pearson

 Facelift Quick Review